acertainelijah/rshell/README.md

 ~~~
 $ tacos #this fails and outputs error
 ~~~
-- Can use the test command for checking the validity of a file or directory (does have a minor bug)
+- Can use the test command for checking the validity of a file or directory
     * Example: (if we have a.out)
     ~~~
     dwhel001@hammer.cs.ucr.edu$ test -e a.out